dotnet/docs/includes/core-changes/aspnetcore/3.0/dpazstorage-using-azstorage-apis.md

 ### DataProtection.AzureStorage uses new Azure Storage APIs

-`Microsoft.AspNetCore.DataProtection.AzureStorage` depends on the [Azure Storage libraries](https://github.com/Azure/azure-storage-net).
+<xref:Microsoft.AspNetCore.DataProtection.AzureStorage?displayProperty=fullName> depends on the [Azure Storage libraries](https://github.com/Azure/azure-storage-net).
 These libraries renamed their assemblies, packages, and namespaces.
 Starting in ASP.NET Core 3.0, `Microsoft.AspNetCore.DataProtection.AzureStorage` uses the new `Microsoft.Azure.Storage.`-prefixed APIs and packages.

-If you still need to use the older Azure Storage APIs with ASP.NET Core 3.0, add a direct dependency to the [WindowsAzure.Storage](https://www.nuget.org/packages/WindowsAzure.Storage/) package.
-This package can be installed alongside the new `Microsoft.Azure.Storage` APIs.

 For questions about the Azure Storage APIs, use https://github.com/Azure/azure-storage-net.
 For discussion on this issue, see [aspnet/AspNetCore#8472](https://github.com/aspnet/AspNetCore/issues/8472).